 So if a member’s goal is to lose 50 pounds and they finally met that goal, you might post a congratulatory message and photo in the members group.

 Membership Facebook groups can also be the ideal place to deal directly with your customer service complaints.
-According to Forbes, 71% of people who have a great customer service experience on social media are likely to recommend that business to a family or friend, so not only does this help create a great customer experience, but it also keeps negative feedback out of your online reviews.
+86% of buyers are willing to pay more if they have a great experience.
+So not only does this help create a great customer experience, but it also helps your bottom line long-term.

 Facebook is an awesome tool to get your brand in front of a ton of people — including a cold audience that might not be familiar with your studio — thanks to its in-post tagging feature.
 Tagging allows you to mention brands, influencers, and other businesses in your content to notify them that they’re mentioned somewhere in the content you share.
 Here’s an example: